 Raak Suomi Pendant Lamps

-Materials: Hand blown crystal glass, made up of two parts.
-One part in opal glass and one part in amber coloured clear glass made in Finland.
-Bakelite sockets, some metal parts.
+Materials: Hand blown crystal glass.
+Two glass parts.
+One part in white opal glass and one part in amber/yellow coloured clear glass.
+Some metal parts.
+White Bakelite canopy.
+Bakelite sockets.

 Cord Length: 80 cm / 31.49’’